Wintermute2036/Synthetic-Insights/README.md

 ## Purpose

 This project serves as a functional demonstration of open source intelligence aggregation, a cybersecurity portfolio artifact, and an ongoing documentation of what one person and an AI collaborator can build with public tooling and genuine curiosity.
+This project exists because the data is already public.
+Most people just aren't looking at it in the same place at the same time.
 ---

 ## Legal